14 Feb How to Know if You Have Chronic Inflammatory Response Syndrome?

 - VEGF – A protein that causes blood vessel formation.

-CIRS due to mold exposure is characterised by low levels of:
+CIRS due to mold exposure is characterized by low levels of:

 - MSH – A hormone that is anti-inflammatory and typically low in CIRS patients.